tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 ECH_CONFIG:

-: This label is used to log the ECHConfig used for construction of the ECH extension.
-The value is logged in hexadecimal representation, similarly to other entries in the SSLKEYLOGFILE.
+: The ECHConfig used to construct the ECH extension.
+The value is logged in hexadecimal representation.

 # Security Considerations {#security}